5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 FilmBox by Photomyne (free version)

-- Edit, colorize, and share images from within the app
+Pros: Edit, colorize, and share images from app; voice control.

-FilmBox is one of a suite of apps by Photomyne, Ltd. Probably most well-known for its photo scanning app, Photomyne also offers apps for scanning slides, colorizing black and white images, creating slideshows, and more.
+FilmBox is part of the Photomyne suite of apps developed by Photomyne Ltd. The company is perhaps best known for its photo-scanning app, but it also offers tools for scanning slides, colorizing black-and-white images, creating slideshows, and more.

-IMPORTANT NOTE: To use the free version, tap the X in the top left corner when you open the app.
-Don’t click the red Continue button unless you want to purchase a subscription.
+Important Note: To use the free version, tap the “X” in the top left corner when opening the app.
+Do not tap the red Continue button unless you intend to subscribe.

 What I Like